-Grade 11 and Grade 12 courses are from Cambridge International Examination Board, AS and A2 in all major subjects.
+In Grade 11 and 12 AS and A2 in all major subjects.
 Other subject programs have been developed in-house and are vertically and horizontally aligned.
-In Grade 11 and Grade 12 English is compulsory.
+English is compulsory.
 Grade 11 students choose 3 or 4 subjects at AS level and Grade 12 students choose 2 or 3 subjects at A2 level.
 American College Board Examinations such as SAT I and TOEFL are also taken during these years.

-Students in Grade 11 also have the option to apply to take the IB Diploma programme.
+Students in Grade 11 also have the option to apply to take the IB Diploma Programme.

-IB Diploma Programme is a challenging two-year pre-university curriculum, aimed at students starting in Grade 11 and ending Grade 12.
+IB Diploma Programme is a two-year pre-university curriculum, aimed at students starting in Grade 11 and ending Grade 12.

-On completion of Grade 12 and meeting the school graduation requirements students obtain a High School Diploma.
+On completion of Grade 12 and meeting the school graduation requirements students obtain a High School Certificate (Diploma).
 Each year all our students gain entry to competitive universities around the world.